 SOW engagements, Intelligence-tier project work, enterprise Solution Suite packages.
 For organisations pursuing comprehensive digital transformation across multiple capability areas.
 Strategic, multi-year relationship.

-In copy and pitches for non-Support HQ services, speak to the outcome progression: "whether you're starting your digital journey or running a full enterprise transformation programme" — not to product tier names.
+In copy and pitches for non-Support services, speak to the outcome progression: "whether you're starting your digital journey or running a full enterprise transformation programme" — not to product tier names.
 The tier model above informs internal planning and offering architecture.
 It is not yet ready for external naming use.
 Formal naming classification is a pending WG-21 sub-task.

 | Plan | Monthly (with hosting) | Self-Hosted | Hours | Notes |